ballerina-platform/openapi-connectors/openapi/azure.openai.finetunes/Module.md

 ### Step 2: Create a new connector instance

-Create and initialize a `finetunes:Client` with the obtained `apiKey` and a `serviceUrl` from the azure OpenAI resource
+Create and initialize a `finetunes:Client` with the obtained `apiKey` and a `serviceUrl` from the Azure OpenAI resource

 ```ballerina
 final finetunes:Client finetunesClient = check new (